authelia/authelia/docs/content/en/integration/openid-connect/specific-information.md

 5. Secrets should only have alphanumeric characters as some implementations do not appropriately encode the secret when using it to access the token endpoint.

-Authelia provides an easy way to perform such actions via the [authelia crypto hash generate] command.
+Authelia provides an easy way to perform such actions via the [Generating a Random Password Hash] guide.
 Users can perform a command such as `authelia crypto hash generate pbkdf2 --variant sha512 --random --random.length 72` command to both generate a client secret with 72 characters which is printed and is to be used with the relying party and hash it using PBKDF2 which can be stored in the Authelia configuration.

-[authelia crypto hash generate]: ../../reference/cli/authelia/authelia_crypto_hash_generate.md
+[Generating a Random Password Hash]: ../../reference/guides/generating-secure-values.md#generating-a-random-password-hash

 ### Plaintext